Skip to main content

 • humor

-Players find the humor in the game largely stems from its amusing grammatical and spelling mistakes, which add an unexpected layer of comedy to the experience.
+Players find the humor in the game largely stems from its intentional and unintentional grammatical and spelling errors, which add a comedic touch to the overall experience.

 • “The game is filled with clever puns and witty dialogue that had me laughing out loud.”